Miroaja/barcode-machine/README.md

 ## Comments:

 Comments may be added on their own lines.
-Comments always begin with a '#', followed by a space, followed by the comment, such as:
+Comments always begin with a '#' followed by the comment, such as:
 ```
-# this is a comment! (note the space after the #)
+#this is a comment!
             # You can even indent me!
 ```